Before Every Inspection: The Non-Negotiables

 - Work area clean, accessible, and safe for inspector entry

-- All work for this phase is 100% complete (no "almost done")
+- All work for this phase is 100% complete (not "almost done")

 - Previous corrections addressed and documented

-- Responsible trade or superintendent on site or reachable by phone
+- Responsible trade or super on site or reachable by phone

 1 Foundation Inspection